Hi

 Want to get in touch?

 Email me (ms[аt]contact[dоt]ms) or contact me on social media.
 I'd love to help you with a project that seems to help humanity.
-I enjoy answering interesting questions, participating in podcasts, discussing AI Safety and the future, and meeting interesting people.
+I'm always keen to answer interesting questions, participate in podcasts, discuss AI Safety and the future, and meet interesting people.